 Washington State Agencies Serving People with Hearing Loss

 The Washington State Office of the Deaf and Hard of Hearing (ODHH) provides telecommunications, accommodations, and social services to hard-of-hearing, Deaf, deaf-blind, and speech-disabled people across the state.
 ODHH serves clients at its office in Lacey and through Regional Service Centers (RSC).
 Each RSC, listed below, has an assistive listening system (ALS) program to provide hearing access equipment for meetings and events (more information below).

 - The Hearing, Speech, and Deaf Center (HSDC) is a nonprofit serving the Puget Sound area.
 HSCD offers audiology services and hearing aids, Deaf and hard of hearing services, speech and language services, and more.
 HSDC works from a central location in downtown Seattle with satellite offices in Bellingham and Tacoma.

 - Washington Advocates of Deaf and Hard of Hearing (WADHH) serves and empowers hearing, Deaf, or DeafBlind people living in Eastern Washington.
 WADHH offers support groups, education and outreach services, an Assisted Listening Devices Program, and more.
 WADHH has offices in Yakima, Spokane, Tri-Cities and Vancouver, WA.

 Enabling Effective Communication Access — Assistive Listening Equipment and Services

-In accordance with the Americans with Disability Act (ADA), the Washington State Office of the Deaf and Hard of Hearing (ODHH) manages different programs that enable effective communication access to people with diminished hearing.
+In accordance with the Americans with Disability Act (ADA), the Washington State Office of the Deaf and Hard of Hearing (ODHH) manages programs that enable effective communication access to people with diminished hearing.
 Real-time captioning (CART) and assistive listening systems (ALS) are available to state and local government agencies, community service offices, and non-profit organizations.

 Assistive Communication Technology (ACT) Program